 Let Our New York Tax Lien Lawyer Negotiate a Solution

 It’s understandable why so many people who owe back taxes do their best to avoid contact with the IRS.
 They may be at a loss as to what to say to these tax authorities and be frightened about what their financial future holds.
 However, the IRS is not going to forget about your tax debt.
 Not responding to their attempts to communicate may paint an unfavorable picture of you.
 The IRS may believe you are simply trying to avoid paying the taxes you owe.
 If you ignore them and your tax debt remains outstanding, you risk being regarded as a tax evader and having your assets seized.

 You do not want to get into this kind of situation.
 With the help of our knowledgeable NYS tax levy lawyer, you can achieve a better solution that will get the IRS off your back.
 Reach out today.

 Timothy S. Hart Resolves IRS Tax Lien and Levy Issues Nationwide

 IRS tax levy attorney Timothy S. Hart is licensed to handle federal tax concerns in all 50 states.
-He can also help you with New York State tax warrants and levies.
+He can also help you pay your state taxes or deal with New York State tax warrants and levies.
 Call our Albany office at (518) 213-3445 or New York location at (917) 382-5142 or use our online contact form to arrange a free consultation with a skilled tax lien and levy lawyer.